CodingThrust/AMAT5315-2025Spring-Homeworks/hw11/README.md

 2. (Hidden Markov Model) Learn the transition matrix $A$ and emission matrix $B$ of an HMM for the following observation sequence with the Baum-Welch algorithm:
     $(0, 1, 0, 1, 0, 1, 0, 1, 0, 1, 0, 1, \dots)$

+## Challenge: Boolean matrix factorization
-3. (Challenge) Boolean matrix factorization plays a central role in using tropical tensor networks[^Liu2021] for solving SAT problems.
+Boolean matrix factorization plays a central role in using tropical tensor networks[^Liu2021] for solving SAT problems.
 However, it is also a well known hard problem[^Miettinen2020] due to its semiring structure.
 Its element-wise multiplication is replaced by the boolean operation $\land$ and addition is replaced by the boolean operation $\lor$.
 In this challenge, you are requested to factorize a boolean matrix $M \in \mathbb{Z}_2^{1000 \times 1000}$:
   ```math
   A B = M